Ron Nelson Award

 Ron Nelson Award Nominations

-NARHC has an Annual Award which recognizes and honors an outstanding leader and promoter of Rural Health Clinics.
-Nominate individuals who have dedicated their time and talent to advancing the health and well being of others through the RHC program.
+Every October NARHC recognizes and honors an outstanding leader and promoter of Rural Health Clinics with the Ron Nelson Award.
+Nominate an individual who has dedicated their time and talent to advancing the health and well being of others through the RHC program.

 Nominations will be accepted from members through June 30th.
 Recipients do not have to be NARHC members.
 This sign of our appreciation and national distinction will be awarded at the NARHC Annual Meeting in October.